Eton wall game: History

 A possible early reference to the wall game occurs in the anonymously-published reminiscences of Henry John Blake (born 1791).
 Blake reports that he was "going away with the ball in style towards the goal, a large tree" when he was fouled by an opponent.

 Between 1811 and 1822, "[f]ootball was almost confined to the Wall game, and at most forty players, mostly constant", although there were also "occasional trifling games in the open [i.e., the Field game], rare in interval and rare in players".

 A letter from March 1821 states "there is a wall ... against which they play Foot-ball in the season; indeed they say it is capital weather for it now, but it is not the fashionable game, so nobody dares to propose it."

 The Collegers v.
-Oppidans match was banned in 1827 for ten years after a fight broke out during it.
-It resumed by 1836.
+Oppidans match was banned in 1827 for ten years after a fight broke out during the game.
+It had resumed by 1836.

 An article on "Eton games" in the 19 November 1832 issue of the Eton College magazine includes a detailed description of the wall game (called simply "Foot-ball").
 It notes that the game was already played "in a space not more than five or six yards wide".

 The 29 November 1840 issue of Bell's Life in London features a description of "the annual match ... between Collegers and Oppidans" played on 24 November 1840:

 the Collegers won by seven "shies", with no goal being scored by either side.
 The article adds that this was "the first time since 1836 that the Oppidans have been beaten".

 The rules of the Wall Game were first written down in 1849.
 They were subsequently revised in 1862, 1871, and 1953.
 Eton College archives possess copies of the rules from 1885 and 1933.
 The 16th revision of the rules was made in 2001.